American racing driver Brad Keselowski is one of the most popular and talked-about drivers in the NASCAR's premier division in the last ten years.

 Brad was running strong most of the 2016 season but failed to qualify for the title battle and had to settle for the 12th position in the final classification.
 The start of the season was poor after Keselowski finished 20th in Daytona 500 but when he returned to the famous track for the second race of the season, he was victorious.

-He scored four wins in 2016 to finish 12th in the standings.
 Next year, he was a race winner three times but ended a season fourth in the championship.
 He entered the Championship 4 round against Martin Truex Jr., Kyle Busch and Kevin Harvick and finished 7th in season's finale at Homestead-Miami Speedway.
+In 2018, he had a fantastic September, winning three races in a row in two weeks.
+He finished the season 8th in the points.

 Keselowski's style is not so popular among drivers